Our Safety Policy…

 DEALING WITH ACCIDENTS

 27: Don’t make things worse!
 1) At any accident think first about oncoming traffic!
 Appoint people to warn traffic.
 2) DO NOT move the faller, unless absolutely necessary, reassure and give them time to overcome the shock.
 3) Administer first aid <HERE> ; injuries always seem worse at this point.
 4) Use bandages/patches, there is less trauma for the rider if they don’t look at their injuries.
 5) If in any doubt, call an ambulance.
 6) If vehicles are involved, take the registration numbers and call the police.
 7) INSIST on a breath test and an eyesight test. (you’d be amazed at the number of drivers who forget their glasses/contact lenses).
 8) INSIST that the driver’s phone is checked IMMEDIATELY for recent calls and texts.
 9) Take photos of the crash scene.
+10) If the faller can be safely moved and doesn’t need an ambulance, it is sometimes quicker to get a taxi or kind motorist to take them to hospital.

 28: Racing, race training and time trialling…are all advanced levels of cycling which require all of the above plus close riding skills at speed.
 You cannot race in the Surrey League without accreditation via two days of special training.
 ‘Chain gang’ training is very close and fast, some sessions are after dark so good lights and bright clothing are essential and it is vital to listen to the Ride Leader’s instructions.